Evalon/yarnd/README.md

 ## Commands

-Check specific packages or all if packages not specified need to be deduped and return an error if so (default):
+Check if specific packages (or all packages if packages argument is not provided) need to be deduped and return an error if so (default):
 ```sh
 yarnd check [packages]
 ```